rodrigopavan/s3-data-feed/README.md

 ## how to use

-With application running, you can use curl to consume events:
+With application running (`go run .`), you can use curl to consume events:
 ```
 curl localhost:3000
 ```